cengizhanpece/calendarPlugin/README.md

  disabledDays: array of disabled days must be [DD, MM, YY] like format and without 0 example: 01/07/2020 = [1,7,2020],

- dayNames: refers to shortened day names ( default is turkish names so define for yourself )
+ dayNames: refers to shortened day names ( default is turkish )

 ```